Skip to content

 Cardiff drainage FAQs

-What should Cardiff residents do about flooding during heavy rain?
+What should Cardiff residents do when drains back up during heavy rain?